 - (A) The level and method for collecting money for the reserve account for major capital improvements must be specifically approved by the Commission.
 Accordingly, the applicant must submit sufficient financial information for the Commission to review the company's proposed capital improvement needs and explain the merits of its funding methodology.
 Funds in the reserve account shall be kept in a separate interest bearing cash account.
 Interest accrued shall be credited to the reserve account and become part of the corpus of the reserve account.
 Funds from the account shall not be employed for a purpose other than those permitted under this option.
 Disbursements from the fund shall be restricted to the uses identified in the application approved by the Commission.
 The burden of demonstrating that actual or proposed expenditures are reasonable and in the public interest shall be borne by the water company. - (B) The small, privately owned water company shall report all disbursements from the reserve account by written notice to the Commission and to other persons as the Commission may direct.
 Disbursements from the reserve account that are found by the Commission to have been made improperly, or in violation of any statute, regulation, or order of the Commission shall be returned to the account or refunded to ratepayers as the Commission may direct. - (C) Plant capitalized by means of the reserve account shall be accounted for as a contribution in aid of construction. - (V) Company Sspecific, Ccustomized Ooption. - (A) A small, privately owned water company may file an application seeking Commission authorization to implement provisions of a company specific, customized option plan.
-The Commission shall consider the merits of <a href="mayangle-anya - (B) In presenting an option for the Commission's consideration, the company shall bear the burden of proving that: - (i) the proposals appropriately balance reasonable regulatory oversight with the costs and benefits of regulation: - (ii) !The provisions are not discriminatory; and - (iii) ilmplementing ation of such provisions is in the public interest, improves the quality of water service to customers, is financially compensatory, and promotes the development and maintenance of just and reasonable rates.
+The Commission shall consider the merits of anyall-specific options presented and determine whether such provisions are consistent with the objectives of these rules. - (B) In presenting an option for the Commission's consideration, the company shall bear the burden of proving that: - (i) the proposals appropriately balance reasonable regulatory oversight with the costs and benefits of regulation; - (ii) the provisions are not discriminatory; and - (iii) implementing ation of such provisions is in the public interest, improves the quality of water service to customers, is financially compensatory, and promotes the development and maintenance of just and reasonable rates.

+Attachment A

+Decision No. C07-0383

-Attachment A Decision No. R07-0138 DOCKET NO. 06R-501W Page 24 of 45
+DOCKET NO. 06R-501W

+Page 24 of 45